fishman2008/stanford-cars-classification/README.md

 ## Ensemble multi-models

-I ensemble 7 models with suitable ratios: result = sum(weight x model) / sum(weight).<br />
+Final result [**0.9462**](https://github.com/dungnb1333/stanford-cars-classification/blob/master/submission/Ensemble.txt) is ensemble of some models with suitable ratios: result = sum(weight x model) / sum(weight).<br />
 $ **python ensemble.py**<br />

-My final result is [**0.9461**](https://github.com/dungnb1333/stanford-cars-classification/blob/master/submission/Ensemble.txt).
-I just tried a few cases to ensemble 13 models, you can try others ratio, maybe lucky to get higher accuracy than 0.9461.
+I just tried a few cases, you can try with other ratios and other models, maybe lucky to get higher accuracy than 0.9462.

 ## Demo on image